 Helping You Breathe

-Your health care provider will most likely prescribe supplemental oxygen.
+Your healthcare provider will most likely prescribe supplemental oxygen.
 This will help you breathe easier and give your body the help it needs to get through the exacerbation.

-Oxygen can be delivered to your lungs through a nasal cannula, or through a variety of face masks, depending on how much oxygen you need.
-When you use oxygen in this way you are still doing all the work of breathing.
+Oxygen can be delivered to your lungs through a nasal cannula or through a variety of face masks, depending on how much oxygen you need.
+When you use oxygen in this way, you are still doing all the work of breathing.
 Respiratory therapists will help decide which form of oxygen delivery is best for the amount of extra oxygen you need.

 Non -Invasive Ventilation (NIV)

 If your breathing is very difficult and does not get better with

 that no tubes or needles are put into your body.
 This is often

 called Bi-PAP or CPAP.
 With this type of breathing device,